KevinSequeira/Logistic-Regression/README.md

 # Logistic-Regression
-In this session, we develop a Logistic Regression model using the Scikit-Learn Library estimating Model Coefficients to predict if a Customer will apply for a Loan
+In this session, we develop a Logistic Regression model using the Scikit-Learn Library for estimating Model Coefficients to predict if a Customer will apply for a Loan